LuqmanFarooq/Abc-dental-Practice-c-project2019/README.md

 2nd year final advance c project
 This is a 2nd year project of Advance c programming module.
 **Layout**
--Login screen
+- Login screen
-*set of menu options to enter,delete,edit,or search patient records.
+* set of menu options to enter,delete,edit,or search patient records.
 **Functionality**
 *Loging scrren works by storing login data in linked list.
 *then after login a menu displays with number of options.